 Purposes of Coaching

-• To support subordinates in mastering the complexities of their full role; to enable employees to comprehend what they need to do to take advantage of these opportunities
+- To support subordinates in mastering the complexities of their full role; to enable employees to comprehend what they need to do to take advantage of opportunities.

-• To smooth out behavior or negative temperament that may be deleterious to the subordinate’s effectiveness with the work.
-Negative temperament is behavior that if continued will result in the employee’s becoming dysfunctional at work
+- To smooth out behavior or negative temperament that may be damaging to the subordinate’s effectiveness with the work.
+Negative temperament is behavior that if continued will result in the employee’s becoming dysfunctional at work.

 Managerial-Leadership Communication: Listening for Values